 Cats are also frequently run over by vehicles.
 More than 1,300 dead cats were collected on the streets of Toronto in 2012!

-Estimates indicate that most of those cats — as many as 40% — are allowed to roam unsupervised outdoors.
+Estimates indicate that many of those cats — as many as 30% — are allowed to roam unsupervised outdoors.
 Outdoor cats are exposed to a variety of threats, including diseases (e.g., FIV, FLV, cancer, heartworm), vehicle collisions, and fights with wildlife and other cats.
 The Canadian Federation of Humane Societies is one of many organizations that urges cat owners to keep their pets indoors unless the cat is supervised or in an enclosure.

 While cats’ independent natures might lead some people to treat them like something between pet and wildlife, we owe them the same level of care we give dogs.